NHS & Health

 How many people are on the NHS waiting list in 2026?

-The NHS waiting list in England currently stands at approximately 7.5 million people — the highest in NHS history — according to NHS England statistics.
+The NHS waiting list in England currently stands at approximately 7.3 million people — the gradually falling from its 2024 peak — according to NHS England statistics.
 This includes patients waiting for elective procedures, outpatient appointments and diagnostic tests, with some waiting over two years for treatment.

 How many people attend A&E in the UK each year?